 Our Work in Ordinary Time

-I’m actually not writing about preparing for Lent, but about living in the present moment in this Tempus per Annum, Time of the Year or Ordinary Time.
-There are only two and a half weeks remaining for this first part of Ordinary Time, but that is enough time to contemplate what does this time mean for one’s spiritual life?
+How do we live in the present moment in this Tempus per Annum, Time of the Year or Ordinary Time?
+What does this time mean for one’s spiritual life?

 A few years ago I explained a little about what is Ordinary Time in Our Ordinary Walk of Life: Understanding Tempus per Annum, but it seems this “Ordinary Time” is still misunderstood.
 I read so many comments regarding Ordinary Time with similar thoughts of seeing it as a break to catch up from the previous liturgical seasons.
 “I’m so relieved it’s Ordinary Time.
 I need the rest.”